danemacmillan/vagrantshell/README.md

 vagrantshell
 ============

-This is a vagrant box provisioned using bash shell scripting as the provisioner.
+This is a Vagrant box provisioned using plain old bash shell scripting.
+Avoid this box if you are hip, trendy, or both; they will all laugh at you.

+# Who is this for?

+This set up is for newcomers to Web development.
+It is also for veterans looking to add virtualization to their development toolbelt without being inundanted by a hefty learning curve that involves a tonne of trendy new technologies and nomenclatures.
+This is why Bash is the provisioner.
+It is familiar; it is easy to understand.
+Once familiarity takes hold, I encourage you to start looking at more advanced build processes.

-There will come a time when `saltstack` or `ansible` will be used, but before that happens, work needs to be done.
-That will also exist in a different repo.
+There will come a time when `saltstack` or `ansible` will be used, but that will also exist in a different repo.

+# Technologies in the build

+## Main

+- Nginx 1.6+
+- PHP 5.5.*+ (with opcache)
+- Percona (MySQL)
+- Redis
+- MongoDB
+- Xdebug (read below)

+## Minor

+- Git 2.2+
+- Rsync 3.1+

+## Note

+This box is Magento-friendly.
+The proper variables and rewrites are included for Magento development.
+This does not mean only Magento can be developed on this box.
+The Magento settings do not change any other type of development.

 ---

+# Installation

-# Install VirtualBox
+## Install VirtualBox

 If you have OSX, just use `brew`, otherwise have a look here:

 https://www.virtualbox.org/wiki/Downloads

-# Install Vagrant
+## Install Vagrant

 If you have OSX, just use `brew`, otherwise have a look here:

 https://www.vagrantup.com/downloads.html

-# Install guest additions plugin
+## Install guest additions plugin

 `vagrant plugin install vagrant-vbguest`

 https://github.com/dotless-de/vagrant-vbguest

-# Edit hosts file
+## Edit hosts file

 This is necessary so that the environment can be accessed in a browser.
 Edit `/etc/hosts` to include the following line: